Fancy swapping your regular sun, sea and sand family holiday for snow, skis and slopes?

 Attracting 2.5 million visitors at its peak, La Plagne is perpetually popular with families because of the vast range of flexible accommodation options on offer and 425km of varied slopes in the wider Paradiski area.

 Les Arcs is a favourite spot for family ski breaks and with superb ski clubs for kids of all ages it’s no wonder.
-There are several ski villages to choose from, but an Erna Low Arc 1950 skiing holiday offers comfy accommodation in a safe, car-free village with the Cariboo Ski Club that caters for 3-13 year olds.
+There are several ski villages to choose from, but an Erna Low Arc 1950 skiing holiday offers comfy accommodation in a safe, car-free village with plenty of spots to break out the trekking equipment or visit the Cariboo Ski Club that caters for 3-13 year olds.

 Centred in a charming 12th Century village, Les Gets has much to recommend it for families, including a kids village hosting everything from painting competitions to treasure hunts, a mini train and fab instruction from the excellent ESF ski school.